-Trump Threatens to “Get Involved” With Justice Department
+Trump threatens to "get involved" with Justice Department

 — Donald J. Trump (@realDonaldTrump) May 2, 2018

-In a previous tweet earlier Wednesday, the president quoted former US attorney Joe diGenova’s to hint that special counsel Robert Mueller’s reported list of questions for him were unconstitutional.
+In a previous tweet earlier Wednesday, the president quoted former US Attorney Joe diGenova’s to hint that special counsel Robert Mueller’s reported list of questions for him were unconstitutional.

 “The questions are an intrusion into the President’s Article 2 powers under the Constitution to fire any Executive Branch Employee…what the President was thinking is an outrageous…..as to the President’s unfettered power to fire anyone…” Joe Digenova, former US Attorney